DanielRunningen/SpeedFriendingMatcher/README.md

 #### `not_matched`

-Place text here to print out messages for individuals who did not recieve any matches.
+Place text here to print out messages for individuals who did not receive any matches.

 #### `regex`